-How to use the moving average convergence divergence (MACD) indicator
+How to use the moving average convergence divergence indicator

-The moving average convergence divergence or MACD is a useful technical analysis tool because it is able to determine the trend as well as the momentum.
+The moving average convergence divergence (MACD) indicator is a useful technical analysis tool because it is able to determine the trend as well as the momentum.
 Apply this indicator when you develop a trend trading strategy.

 The MACD indicator is composed of three parts: